SuperOfficeDocs/superoffice-docs/user-guide/en/settings/options/custlangs/editcustlang.md

 ## How to add customer languages

-To create a new customer language:

 1. [!include[Go to Options](../includes/open-options.md)]

 2. Select the **Customer languages** tab.

 3. Click the **New customer language** button.
 This takes you to the **Customer language properties** screen.

-4. In the **Name** field, enter the name of the language.
-This is the name that appears in list boxes where you can select a language.
+4. In the **Name** field, enter the name of the language to use as label in language-selection fields.

 5. In the **Language code** field, enter a short code for the relevant language (or equivalent).
 The international, two-letter abbreviations are normally used (for example DE, DK, EN, NL, NO and SE).